thakurhimself/tech-learnings/react-native.md

 and apply flex 1 to each View.
 It will stretch the View to available spaces and buttons completely occupy the View.

+4. The difference between StatusBar and React-Native-Safe-Area-Context is that when StatusBar is used the the whole status bar is excluded from the app.
+Whereas the when statusbar is not used and react-native-safe-area-context is used the if the (rnsac) is not wrapped on to the component it will cover the the status bar as well, but if rnsac is wrapped around any components it will simply make it below the notch - only the wrapped component.